 To the extent required by federal law, the parties agree to comply with the Health Insurance Portability and Accountability Act of 1996, as codified at 42 U.S.C.
-1320(d)-2 through 42 U.S.C.§ 1320(d)-4 (HIPAA) and any current and future regulations promulgated there under including without limitation the federal privacy regulations contained in 45 C.F.R. § 160-164 (the Federal Privacy Regulations), the federal standard of electronic transactions contained in 45 C.F.R §§ 160 and 162, all collectively referred to herein as HIPAA Requirements.
+1320(d)-2 through 42 U.S.C.§ 1320(d)-4 (HIPAA) and any current and future regulations promulgated there under including without limitation the federal privacy regulations contained in 45 C.F.R. § 160-164 (the Federal Privacy Regulations), the federal security standards contained in 45 C.F.R. § 142 (the Federal Security Regulations), and the federal standard of electronic transactions contained in 45 C.F.R §§ 160 and 162, all collectively referred to herein as HIPAA Requirements.
 The parties agree not to use or further disclose any Protected Health Information (as defined in 45 C.F.R §§ 164.500, et.seq.) or Individually Identifiable Health Information (as defined in 42 U.S.C. § 1320(d)-2 through § 1320(d)-4, other than as permitted by HIPAA Requirements and the terms of this Agreement.
 Each party will make its internal practices, books, and records relating to the use and disclosure of Protected Health Information available to the Secretary of Health and Human Services to the extent required for determining compliance with the Federal Privacy Regulations.